-- 5.7 Section D Off-site transfer of waste. - 5.7.1 This section is not applicable for radioactive substances. - 5.8 Section E Waste inputs. - 5.8.1 This section is not applicable for radioactive substances. - 5.9 Section F Large Combustion Plant Directive (LCPD). - 5.9.1 This section is not applicable for radioactive substances. - 5.10 Section G Voluntary information - 5.10.1 The completion of this part of the return is voluntary.
+5.7 Section D - Off-site transfer of waste.

+5.8 Section E - Waste inputs.

+5.9 Section F - Large Combustion Plant Directive (LCPD).

+5.10 Section G - Voluntary information

+5.10.1 The completion of this part of the return is voluntary.
 Where there has been a large variation in emissions from the previous year to the present, due to things such as a planned shut-down of all or part of the process, it may be prudent to enter details within Section G's first box.